LukeShortCloud/rootpages/src/administration/openstack.rst

 - Optionally configure settings for the Overcloud deployment (highly recommended).
 - Deploy the Overcloud.
 This cloud will be the production cloud that developers can use.

-Quick
-^^^^^

-The "TripleO Quickstart" project was created to use Ansible to automate deploying TripleO as fast and easily as possible.
-[23]

-Install
-'''''''
+TripleO Quickstart
+^^^^^^^^^^^^^^^^^^

-TripleO Quickstart recommends a minimum of 32GB RAM and 120GB of disk space when deploying with the default settings.
+The TripleO Quickstart project was created to use Ansible to automate deploying a TripleO Undercloud and Overcloud.
+[23] The project recommends a minimum of 32GB RAM and 120GB of disk space when deploying with the default settings.
 [25] This deployment has to use a baremetal hypervisor.
 Deploying TripleO within a virtual machine that uses nested virtualization is not supported.
 [26]

 -  Download the tripleo-quickstart script or clone the entire repository from GitHub.